 Young Life in eSwatini continues to reach out to kids and share the gospel of Jesus Christ boldly.
 In 2019, Young Life reached over 1,500 kids, with the help of 2 national staff and 55 volunteer leaders.

 eSwatini (formerly Swaziland) became an independent nation in 1968, after many years of colonization by the British.
 On the country's 50th birthday, King Mswati decided to change the country's name to eSwatini to rid the country of its colonial past.
 It is the only absolute monarchy within Africa, under the 29-year rule of King Mswati.
 But this is in stark contrast for with a population of almost 1.2 million people, there is an estimated 25-30% unemployment rate.
 49% of the population is under 18 years of age.
 Overgrazing, soil depletion, drought and floods continue to be a problem for the 70% of the population that relies on agriculture as their main source of income.
 Furthermore, eSwatini has the world’s highest known HIV/AIDS prevalence rate.
 Around 80% of the population identifies as Christian, and about 40% of this subpopulation identifies as Zionist – a religious mix between Christianity and indigenous ancestral worship.
-The remaining population ranges from Roman Catholic to Muslim to other mainstream religions.
+The remaining population includes Islam and other mainstream religions.
 The country speaks English for official business purposes, but Swati is the official language of the country and widely spoken.
 Despite the societal struggles, eSwatini is rich in natural beauty, culture and people with a heart for Jesus.